 In addition, the increased traffic on the A34 poses further threats to the tranquillity of the AONB.
 SA 9 of the URS Strategic Analysis states, with regards to the proposed sites at the Harwell Oxford Campus "The site is adjacent to the A34 which could lead to increased traffic (and associate air, noise and light pollution), as well as amenity effects for residents nearest the road.
 The site is in a sensitive location within the AONB which could have significant negative effects in terms of tranquillity of the AONB.
-Relevant Core Policies 29 (Promoting Sustainable Transport and Accessibility) and 33 (Natural Resources) would apply to reduce the significant adverse effect."
+Relevant Core Policies 29 (Promoting Sustainable Transport and Accessibility) and 33 (Natural Resources) would apply to reduce the significance of pollution impacts; however given the sensitivity of the AONB this is likely to remain a significant adverse effect."
 (SOURCE: URS, SA of the Vale of White Horse Local Plan to 2031, Appendix 11)